Activity time: 5 minutes

 Instruct the person to hold onto a piece of the yarn, pass the ball of yarn to someone else in the circle, and say:

 Hello, (person's name).

-The new person holding the ball of yarn repeats the process, saying "Hello," sharing his/her name, and telling something he/she loves to do before passing the ball of yarn along to someone new.
+The new person holding the ball of yarn repeats the process, saying "Hello," sharing their name, and telling something they loves to do before passing the ball of yarn along to someone new.

 As the ball of yarn gets passed, the yarn will begin to form a web.
 Encourage children to gently toss the ball of yarn across the circle.
 If the ball of yarn is only passed and never tossed, no web will form.